Year of Sorrow: Visit to Ta'if

 Because the situation in Mecca had become more difficult, Muhammad decided to leave for Ta'if, a city about 100 km southeast of Mecca.
 In Ta'if, he visited the three brothers who were leaders of Banu Thaqif, the tribe that inhabited the city.
 The three brothers granted him an audience, and he invited them to Islam and to help him against his enemies.
 They rejected his request, and after Muhammad had left, sent their slaves and servants to harass him.
 As he fled he took refuge in a private orchard.
 The orchard's owners, Meccan Quraishi brothers Utbah and Shaybah sympathized with their imperilled tribesman, and sent Addas, their Christian slave from Nineveh, to treat him with grapes.
-As Addas was offering the grapes to Muhammad, they talked and he was impressed by Muhammad's knowledge of the Ninevite prophet Jonah As a result, it is stated that he accepted Islam.
+As Addas was offering the grapes to Muhammad, they talked and he was impressed by Muhammad's knowledge of the Ninevite prophet Jonah.
+As a result, it is stated that he accepted Islam.

 Search for a new protector

 Rejected by the people of Ta'if, Muhammad wished to return to Mecca, but did not want to risk going there without tribal protection.
 On the way to Mecca he sent word to several prominent Meccans to request protection.
 The first two, Akhnas ibn Shariq of Banu Zuhrah and Suhayl ibn Amr of Banu Amir, rejected his request.
-Both leaders' stated that the reason for this had nothing to do with their opposition to Islam, but was rather out of tribal principles.
-Akhnas, though well respected in Banu Zuhrah, was not technically its member and felt that he could not extend protection in the tribe's name, while Suhayl said that his clan came from a different branch of Quraish than the rest of Meccan Quraishis and would not be able to protect Muhammad against them.
+Both leaders stated that the reason for this had nothing to do with their opposition to Islam, but was rather out of tribal principles.
+Akhnas, though well respected in Banu Zuhrah, was not technically a member and felt that he could not extend protection in the tribe's name, while Suhayl said that his clan came from a different branch of Quraish than the rest of Meccan Quraishis and would not be able to protect Muhammad against them.

 Subsequently, he sent word to Mut'im ibn 'Adi, the chief of Banu Nawfal.
 He was one of the five Meccan leaders who had initiated the end of the earlier Meccan boycott.
 Mu'tim agreed, and the next day he met Muhammad with his sons and nephews, and then escorted him fully armed into Mecca.
 They went to the Kaaba where Mu'tim announced the protection.
-Upon seeing this, leading opponent of Muhammad, Abu Jahl told Mu'tim and his family "Whom you protect, to him we give protection".
+Upon seeing this, the leading opponent of Muhammad, Abu Jahl told Mu'tim and his family "Whom you protect, to him we give protection".